Life Expectancy Drops Again As Opioid Deaths Surge In U.S.

 "For any individual, that's not a whole lot.
 But when you're talking about it in terms of a population, you're talking about a significant number of potential lives that aren't being lived," Anderson says.

 Many factors are probably playing a role, including an apparent plateau in the reduction of deaths from heart disease, Anderson says.
-But a significant factor is the upswing is deaths from opioid overdoses.
+But a significant factor is the upswing in deaths from opioid overdoses.

 Tens of thousands of Americans have died from opioid overdoses in recent years.
 A report released Thursday found drug overdoses jumped significantly in 2016 to more than 63,600, and more than 42,200 of them were attributed to opioids.
 In 2015, more than 52,400 deaths were attributed to overdoses, and 33,000 of them involved opioids.